Sales engineers held about 66,700 jobs in 2018. The largest employers of sales engineers were as follows:

 Most sales engineers work full time.
 Some may work additional and irregular hours to meet sales goals and client needs.

-Employment of sales engineers is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
-As a wider range of technologically sophisticated products comes on the market, sales engineers will be in demand to help sell products or services related to these products.
+Employment of sales engineers is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.